wakatime/wakatime-mode/README.md

 ## Troubleshooting Common Problems

-`error in process sentinel: Unexpected WakaTime error occured (code 1)!`

-Exit code 1 usually means python wasn't found.
-Find python by running `which python`, then add that path to your `init.el` file with `(setq wakatime-python-bin "/path/to/python")`.

 To be sure heartbeats are getting sent, turn on debug mode by adding this line to your `~/.wakatime.cfg` file:

     debug = true